Asking Questions And Making Statements - The Building Blocks Of Conversation

-As you've no doubt heard a million times before, as much as you can you want to ask open-ended questions rather than easy-to-answer closed-ended ones, where the other person can stall the conversation out by only having to respond with a yes or a no, or something like "It's good."
+As you've no doubt heard a million times before, as much as you can you want to ask open-ended questions rather than easy-to-answer closed-ended ones, where the other person can stall the conversation out by only having to respond with a "yes" or a "no", or something like "It's good."
 A quick example of open vs. closed would be asking someone what they think of their university program, rather than asking if they simply like it or not.
-Sometimes you will end up asking a more closed-ended question.
+Of course, sometimes it will just be natural to ask a more closed-ended question.
 It's hardly a horrendous mistake.
-Just be aware that you may not get a good answer back, and have something else to say ready to go (e.g., "Did you have fun on vacation?", "Yep", "...
+Just be aware that you may not get a good answer back, and have something else to ready to go (e.g., "Did you have fun on vacation?", "Yep", "...
 What would you say was the highlight?"

-A statement might be an opinion or comment, or your sharing something relevant that happened to you, or your giving out some information.
+A statement might be an opinion or comment, or sharing something relevant that happened to you, or providing some information.

 Opinion, observation, or comment